jeroentvb/meesterproef-1819/README.md

 ### Performance matters - Critical render path
 > Optimizing file sizes and delivery for a faster application.

 The idea here was to add a npm build script to minify the js and css files and compress them using gzip or brotli.
+I did create the [build scripts](https://github.com/MartijnReeuwijk/meesterproef-semia/blob/e40f816edd2977f0f8548c7929fbf624841a800a/package.json#L9-L12) required.
 Since the filesizes are really small (often 1 kb or less), we didn't see any benefit in doing this.
 Also because the app already got a 100% performance score.

 ### Git & Github